edalorzo/fundamental-programming/README.rst

  Exception in thread "main" com.fasterxml.jackson.databind.JsonMappingException: Can not construct instance of com.training.validation.demo.transports.SaveMoney, problem: The account number must not be null at [Source: {"account": null, "amount": -1.0}; line: 1, column: 33]
     at com.fasterxml.jackson.databind.JsonMappingException.from(JsonMappingException.java:277)
  Caused by: java.lang.NullPointerException: The account number must not be null
     at java.util.Objects.requireNonNull(Objects.java:228)
     at com.training.validation.demo.transports.SaveMoney.<init>(SaveMoney.java:26)
     at sun.reflect.NativeConstructorAccessorImpl.newInstance0(Native Method)
     at sun.reflect.NativeConstructorAccessorImpl.newInstance(NativeConstructorAccessorImpl.java:62)
     at sun.reflect.DelegatingConstructorAccessorImpl.newInstance(DelegatingConstructorAccessorImpl.java:45)
     at java.lang.reflect.Constructor.newInstance(Constructor.java:423)
     at com.fasterxml.jackson.databind.introspect.AnnotatedConstructor.call(AnnotatedConstructor.java:124)
     at com.fasterxml.jackson.databind.deser.std.StdValueInstantiator.createFromObjectWith(StdValueInstantiator.java:274)
     ...
 14 more

 So, the first change we must do is to change the way we build our validation barrier in the controller.
-We no longer need to use bean validation or ``BindingResult`` objects since our immutable objects already guarantees that if it reaches the controller layer then it is completely valid.
+We no longer need to use bean validation or ``BindingResult`` objects since our immutable objects already guarantee that if it reaches the controller layer, then it is completely valid.
 If it is invalid, it will fail in the deserialization phase, though.

 .. code-block:: java